faudio/faudio/doc/Wrapping.md

 \anchor WrapFunctions

-The wrap and unwrap functions can be used to convert primitive values to \ref doremir_ptr_t and back, and is the preferred way of storing primitive types in a collection.
-The standard version of the wrapper functions are declared in the \ref doremir.h header, but the shorter aliases in \ref doremir/util.h are usually more convenient to use.
+The wrap functions can be used to convert primitive values to \ref doremir_ptr_t and vice versa.
+They are the preferred way of storing primitive types in a collection.

 The wrapped values have the same life cycle collections, that is: create once, use, destroy once.
 Typically they should be used in conjunction with collection functions.
-The wrap and unwrap functions are implemented without heap allocation whenever possible, but the double type is always heap-allocated.
+The wrap and unwrap functions are implemented without heap allocation whenever possible, but some types (notably double) are to large to fit into a pointer and are always heap-allocated.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 list_t xs = doremir_list_empty();